cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Inclusive Sel.</i>: If true only the faces with <b>all</b> the vertices within the specified range are selected.
+         <i>Inclusive Face Sel.</i>: If true only the faces with <b>all</b> the vertices within the specified range are selected.
 Otherwise any face with at least one vertex within the range is selected.

 .. data:: compute_selection_by_self_intersections_per_face